petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/implementing-claritys-content-publishing-workflow.md

 ## Exercise: Configuring Publications and Workflow for Content
 <!--Exercise 16a-->

 You can leverage Publications with Workflow to implement robust publishing processes for site and content changes.
-Here you'll enable publications and configure a single approver workflow for any new articles published to Clarity’s website as Ian Miller.
+Here you'll enable publications and configure a single approver workflow for any new articles published to Clarity's website as Ian Miller.

 To do this,